How to Install Golf Shaft Extenders

 1. Never extend a steel shaft more than 2″.
 Any more may cause premature failure due to stress where the extension is made.
 The only exception would be putter shafts.

 2. We recommend using a steel extender to extend a steel shaft.
+Although nylon shaft extensions can work like the ones featured at the bottom of the page.

 Using other materials may lead to premature breakage.
 Wooden dowels can also be used to extend steel shafts, but these require much more work (in our opinion) than using steel extenders.